fogfish/semantic/README.md

 ## Inspiration

 Linked-Data are used widely by Semantic Web to publish structured data so that it can be interlinked by application.
 The library provides toolkit for Erlang application and defines an data model (abstract syntax) to interpret and manipulate Linked-Data as a collection of ground facts / knowledge statement / triples.
+You can use it to build inter-operable Web services or store Linked Data in storage engines.
 The library solve a following aspects:
 * define Erlang native format for knowledge statement; its serialization to various external formats
 * provide common rules for data type mapping between Semantic Web and Erlang application
-* resolve complexity of IRI identity through prefixes and urn-base schema
+* resolve complexity of IRI identity through compact prefixes and urn-base schema